lucapette/web/main/content/writing/the-books-i-read-in-2022.md

 {{< book id="49113465" title="The City in the Middle of the Night" name="books/2022/the-city-in-the-middle-of-the-night.jpg" width="200" >}}

+They say "don't judge a book by a cover" but I'm pretty sure I bought this one because I liked the cover design (and the blue cloth covering!).
+Well that and the fact I wanted to read some "sci-fi/fantasy" book.
+I found the story a little slow at times but overall I'm very happy I picked this up.
+Sophie is a fantastic main character.
+[The author](https://www.charliejaneanders.com/) has an incredible imagination.
+It's hard not to be fascinated by the world she created.

 {{</ book >}}

 {{< book id="57693406" title="The Kaiju Preservation Society" name="books/2022/the-kaiju-preservation-society.jpg" width="200" >}}

+This book embarrassed me.

+And with that I mean people gave me strange looks in the bus while I was reading it.
+I could not stop laughing.
+The story is so hilarious I can't wait to forget more of it so that I can read it again.

+Scalzi never misses.

 {{</ book >}}

 {{< book id="48829708" title="To Sleep in a Sea of Stars" name="books/2022/to-sleep-in-a-sea-of-stars.jpg" width="200" >}}

+This book is engaging but also feels long.
+It became an amazing book because of its conclusion.

+I definitely have not seen it coming and made the title of the book so much better.
+What a journey.

 {{</ book >}}

 {{< book id="34507927" title="How to Take Smart Notes" name="books/2022/how-to-take-smart-notes.jpg" width="200" >}}

+I had tried to read this book once already a couple of years ago but didn't work.
+I decided to give it another try and I'm happy I read it.

+I have not integrated the technique described into my reading yet but, to be fair, I'm reading mostly fiction at the moment and the whole "how to take notes" idea is more apt for research.

+I plan to buy a physical copy in a few months and use it as a playground for "how to take smart notes".
+Yeah, it's too meta, I agree.

 {{</ book >}}

 {{< book id="50542114" title="Terraform in Action" name="books/2022/terraform-in-action.jpg" width="200" >}}

+I was looking to refresh my memory on terraform.
+The book served the purpose but I remember finding most of the examples a little out of place (meaning I wouldn't solve the sample problem with terraform).

 {{</ book >}}

 {{< book id="48930266" title="Seven and a Half Lessons About the Brain" name="books/2022/seven-and-a-half-lessons-about-the-brain.jpg" width="200" >}}

+Well written.
+An engaging writing style (which is not a given for science related books).
+It's quite short so it's packed with interesting information.
+I want to re-read soon-ish so I can take "smart notes" about it.

 {{</ book >}}

 {{< book id="29780253" title="Born a Crime" name="books/2022/born-a-crime.jpg" width="200" >}}

+A few people recommended me this book over the past few years so it was only a matter of time before I found the right moment (for me, that is) to read it.

+Quite glad I did so.
+It's a great book _despite_ the writing isn't always as good.
+Trevor Noah's life experiences are too interesting, his perspective often surprised me.

 {{</ book >}}

 {{< book id="53291342" title="Distributed Services with Go" name="books/2022/distributed-services-with-go.jpg" width="200" >}}

+Not a big fun of books where you have to build something along with the author.
+Nothing wrong with them intrinsically, just a personal preference.

+Having said that, I liked the book.
+The topics covered are intriguing, the order in which they are presented is very thoughtful.

 {{</ book >}}

 {{< book id="24611819" title="The Peripheral" name="books/2022/the-peripheral.jpg" width="200" >}}

+Most painful read of 2022.
+I read it in anticipation of the TV series that came out in October.
+I enjoyed the TV series very much, I really really hated the book.

+The ideas are quite profound but the writing style ruined everything for me.
+Most chapters go one for pages before the author reveals the name of the person doing things.
+I really don't get it.

 {{</ book >}}